djuang1/openai-connector/README.md

 # OpenAI Connector for Mule 4.x

 ## Overview
 MuleSoft Connector for OpenAI's GPT-3 APIs.
 It leverages the Java libraries from this [project from Theo Kanning](https://github.com/TheoKanning/openai-java).
+An example of using the connector can be found [here](https://github.com/djuang1/openai-example-mule4)

 ## Installation Instructions